The Legacy of Maori War Drums: Signals of Battle and Spirit

 Cultural and Ceremonial Significance

 War drums were never solely instruments of battle.
-In Maori cosmology, sound is deeply connected to Te Ao Marama (the world of light and life).
-The beating of a pahu is often likened to the heartbeat of the earth — te manawa o te whenua.
-This spiritual resonance means the drums are used in many sacred ceremonies that have nothing to do with warfare.
+In Maori cosmology, sound is deeply connected to the spiritual world.
+The beating of a pahu is likened to the heartbeat of the earth, and this spiritual resonance means the drums are used in many sacred ceremonies that have nothing to do with warfare.
+The drum's role in ceremony emphasizes continuity, community, and connection to ancestors.

 Welcoming Ceremonies (Pōwhiri)